majid-hosseini/AI_Traffic_Counter_Using_YOLOv3_and_OpenCV/README.md

-# AI traffic Counter Using YOLOv3 and OpenCV
+# AI Traffic Counter Using YOLOv3 and OpenCV
 An AI traffic counter is implemented in this project to detect and track vehicles on a video stream and count those going through a defined line on each direction of a highway.
 It utilizes the following two algorithms:

 - YOLO algorithms to detect objects on each of the video frames.